Why did you choose paediatrics?

-As a registrar you can apply for a sub-specialty, through a process called the GRID, or continue down the general paediatrics route.
+As a registrar you can apply for a sub-specialty or continue down the general paediatrics route.
 I’m a huge advocate for general paediatrics and love the variation that the only true general specialty delivers.

 Special Interest (SPIN) modules offer the perfect balance to develop an expertise in an area without going down the GRID route, maintaining diversity.
 My respiratory and HDU (High Dependency Units) SPIN modules have given me great experience and training in focusing on the acutely unwell.
 Sick kids can bounce back so quickly and it is hugely satisfying to see.
 The technical aspects of procedures and variation of seeing a 2-day-old followed by a 16-year-old prevents the mundane routine of other jobs.

 Working in child health is like being part of a big family.
 There is a genuine multidisciplinary approach and you will seamlessly, unconsciously start handing over with “we” instead of “I” soon after starting paediatric training and learn to listen to nursing concerns even quicker.
 The friendly banter of paediatric wards is unrivalled and every day is social and fun.